The Original Data

 If the concept sounds similar to the original "Star Trek" episode "Assignment: Earth" it should.
 That episode was also a pilot for a television series with an Earthling trained by an advanced alien species helping humanity.
 It didn't sell, but the idea was repackaged as "The Questor Tapes."

 Long time "Star Trek" editor, D.C.
 Fontana wrote a novelization which is readily available in used bookstores.
 "The Questor Tapes" airs on television occasionally.
-There are no legitimate copies on DVD or VHS, but illegal copies have been sold.
+For many years only illegal copies of the movie were available, but Univeral Pictures has released the Questor Tapes on "print on demand" DVD-R format.
+DVD-Rs will play without any problems in most DVD players.

 As an android Questor could remold his body to imitate people.
 If the original format for the series was followed Foxworth would only be used for small scenes early in each episode as Questor would be in ‘disguise' for most of the episode (and played by a guest actor).